usdot-jpo-ode/jpo-asn-pojos/generate-test-data/README.md

 # Generating test data for J2735/2024

-We have 3 open-source tools for generating message examples that were generated using mature, third-pary ASN.1 compilers:
+We have 3 open-source tools for generating message examples :

 * [jpo-asn-test-generator](../jpo-asn-test-generator/README.md)
 * asn1c converters